datagit/agusmakmun.github.io/_posts/2016-05-21-censorthis-censor-the-words-cf.md

 **Test 3**

 ```
-text: "Python is the BEST programming language and LOLCODE is the Worst"
+text: "php is the BEST programming language and LOLCODE is the Worst"
 forbiddenWords: ["worst", "best"]
-Expected Output: "Python is the **** programming language and LOLCODE is the *****"
+Expected Output: "php is the **** programming language and LOLCODE is the *****"
 ```

 **Test 4**